-Tony Scott, director of such Hollywood hits as Top Gun, Days of Thunder and Beverly Hills Cop II, died Sunday after jumping from a Los Angeles County bridge, authorities said.
+Tony Scott, director of such Hollywood hits as Top Gun, Days of Thunder and Man on Fire, died Sunday after jumping from a Los Angeles County bridge, authorities said.

 The 68-year-old Scott’s death was being investigated as a suicide, Los Angeles County Coroner’s Lt.
 Joe Bale said.

 “I can confirm that Tony Scott has passed away.
 The family asks that their privacy is respected at this time,” Scott’s spokesman, Simon Halls, said in a statement.

 Several people called 911 around 12:35 p.m. to report that someone had jumped from the Vincent Thomas Bridge spanning San Pedro and Terminal Island in Los Angeles Harbor, according to Los Angeles police Lt.
 Tim Nordquist.

 A dive team with Los Angeles Port Police pulled the body from the murky water several hours later, Nordquist said.
 Scott’s body was taken to a dock in Wilmington and turned over to the county coroner’s office.